oracle/node-oracledb/doc/api.md

   type of the data being passed into the database.
 Use a bind type of `oracledb.BLOB` or `oracledb.CLOB` to pass in [Lob](#lobclass) instances.
 The type `oracledb.BUFFER` can bind a Node.js Buffer to an Oracle Database RAW, LONG RAW or BLOB type.
+For binding Oracle Database objects, it can also be the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.

 Since `dir` and `type` have defaults, these attributes are sometimes omitted for IN binds.
 Binds can be like: